 Jim: I’m thinking we’re in trouble right here.
 (Laughter) We might as well sign off.
 Thanks for listening.

 David: There’s gotta be a point in here.

 Jim: Well, there is a reason that you wrote this book.
-What are you seeing with the thousands of couples that you help, especially in this area of communication, what is the breakdown when it comes to communication?
-I would think most of our marriage counseling that we do now out of Branson at Hope Restored, the communication issue is the No. 1 issue.
-Why?
+What are you seeing with the thousands of couples that you help, especially in this area of communication, what is the … the breakdown when it comes to communication?
+I would think most of our marriage counseling that we do now out at Branson at Hope Restored, the … the communication issue is the No. 1 issue.